PhotoBiz LLC Logo

 Review the images currently displayed in your gallery.

-Aim to show a strong, curated selection of your best work.
+Your gallery should show a strong, curated selection of your best work.
 Most gallery pages perform best with approximately 30 to 50 images.
-This keeps the page visually engaging without adding too many images to load at once.
+This gives visitors enough examples to understand your style without making the page too long or slow to load.

-If your gallery contains a large number of images, consider enabling the Load More option so images load in batches instead of all at once.
-This can help improve page speed and create a better experience for visitors, especially on mobile devices.
+If your gallery contains a large number of images, consider enabling the Load More option.
+This allows images to load in smaller groups instead of all at once, which can improve the visitor experience, especially on mobile devices.

 STEP THREE